tock/tock/doc/reference/trd-appid.md

   1. The application has multiple processes.
 The application is identified by a public key that is also its global application identifier.
-The application credentials of each Tock binary of the process consist a TBF header containing the public key and a signature of the SHA512 of the application binary made with the corresponding private key.
+The application credentials of each process binary of the process consist a TBF header containing the public key and a signature of the SHA512 of the application binary made with the corresponding private key.